kbirk/esper/README.md

 ### TextureCubeMaps

-Cubemap textures are a specific type of texture typically used for skyboxes or reflections.
-Cubemap textures can be created from existing HTMLImageElements, URLs containing HTMLImageElement supported image formats, buffered with no data at all.
+Cubemap textures are a specific type of texture typically used for skyboxes and reflections.
+An `esper.TextureCubeMap` can be created from existing HTMLImageElements, URLs containing HTMLImageElement supported image formats, buffered with no data at all.
 The faces of the cube are specified during instantiation.

     // Create cube map from image URLs. var cubeMapTexture = new esper.TextureCubeMap({